awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

 1. \(Optional\) If the **AmazonEKS\_CNI\_Policy** managed IAM policy is attached to your [Amazon EKS node IAM role](create-node-role.md), we recommend assigning it to an IAM role that you associate to the Kubernetes `aws-node` service account instead\.
 For more information, see [Configuring the Amazon VPC CNI plugin for Kubernetes to use IAM roles for service accounts \(IRSA\)](cni-iam-role.md)\.

 1. The following command creates a node group in an existing cluster\.
 Replace `al-nodes` with a name for your node group\.
 The node group name can't be longer than 63 characters\.
 It must start with letter or digit, but can also include hyphens and underscores for the remaining characters\.
 Replace `my-cluster` with the name of your cluster\.
 The name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
-It must start with an alphanumeric character and can't be longer than 100 characters\.
-The name must be unique within the AWS Region and AWS account that you're creating the cluster in\.
+It must start with an alphabetic character and can't be longer than 100 characters\.
 Replace the remaining `example value` with your own values\.
 The nodes are created with the same Kubernetes version as the control plane, by default\.

    Before choosing a value for `--node-type`, review [Choosing an Amazon EC2 instance type](choosing-instance-type.md)\.

    Replace `my-key` with the name of your Amazon EC2 key pair or public key\.
 This key is used to SSH into your nodes after they launch\.
 If you don't already have an Amazon EC2 key pair, you can create one in the AWS Management Console\.
-For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide*\.
+For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.

    Create your node group with the following command\.
 **Important**